SolnBenchmark/Benchmark/2DAiry_MEMF_HTR/README.md

 rji indicates the transition probability from state i to j.

 Correspondingly, the stational probability of state i, i.e. the probability that up to the current frame, an emitter has been activated i frames in a row, is given below.
-The activation probability is the probability that an emitter is activated in a frame and the deactivation probablity is the probability that an emitter is not activated in a frame.
+The probability of activation is the probability that an emitter is activated in a frame and the probablity of deactivation is the probability that an emitter is not activated in a frame.

 |Probability |Variable and value|
 |:-----|:-----|